hasezoey/dsync/README.md

 * `--no-serde`: (optional) if set, does not output any serde related code
 * `--model-path`: (optional) set a custom model import path, default `crate::models::`
 * `--schema-path`: (optional) set a custom schema import path, default `crate::schema::`
+* `--only-necessary-derives`: (optional) set to only generate the base necessary diesel derives for a struct
 * note: the CLI has fail-safes to prevent accidental file overwriting

 ```sh